 So, we recently went to brother Bob’s and his wife Ginny’s home and he made his version of the gin and tonic for me and Robyn.
 As a result, I was reminded once again how delicious and refreshing it truly is.
 And so I decided to blog about it.

-The Ingredients for My Brother Bob’s Basic Gin and Tonic Cocktail and the Mixing
+The mixing of the Basic Gin and Tonic Cocktail

 This easy cocktail has three ingredients!
 Gin, to begin with.
 Tonic water.
 And, finally, lime juice.